 Some other considerations include:

-- Think outside the Box – The very fact that you’re considering a shipping container home means that you are probably a ‘thinking outside the box’ type person.
+- Think outside the Box – The very fact that you’re considering a container home means that you are probably a ‘thinking outside the box’ type person.
 Don’t stop there!
 You can really think outside the box, try incorporating outside space and thinking of ways to bring the outside in, for example.

 - Energy and Water – Unlike a conventional bricks and mortar home, you won’t have plumbing and electricity already installed.
 Customised shipping containers are an excellent option, but you should also consider harnessing alternative water and energy solutions – especially if sustainability is one of your reasons for having a shipping container home.